Car Shipping Rome

 Documentation and Vehicle Preparation

-When shipping a car overseas, you will need to schedule the transport ahead of time, preferably 2-4 weeks in advance if possible, so the hauler can set up the time available to pick your car up.
+When shipping a car overseas, you must schedule the transport beforehand, preferably 2-4 weeks in advance if possible, so the hauler can schedule the time to pick up your car.
 You’ll need to give them a copy of your driver’s license and social security number to verify your identity.
-They will also get the details of your car, including the make, model, and year, as well as the mode of transport you will be using and the port the car will be shipped from in order to give you an accurate price quote.
-Your quote will also vary depending on the amount of import taxes that will be due when the car arrives at the entry port and whether you will need the vehicle delivered when it arrives.
+They will also get the details of your car, including the make, model, and year, the mode of transport you will be using, and the port the car will be shipped from, to give you an accurate price quote.
+Your quote will also vary depending on the import taxes due when the car arrives at the entry port and whether you will need the vehicle delivered when it arrives.

 Modes of International Transport

-Your shipping agent will work with you to decide the proper international relocation mode for your vehicle.
+Your shipping agent will work with you to decide on your vehicle's proper international relocation mode.
 Primarily, you will choose from RORO or Enclosed shipping.
-Shipping with RORO is the preferred way for millionsof people each year to move a car internationally.
+Shipping with RORO is the preferred way for millions of people each year to move a car internationally.
 Your vehicle is driven onto the shipping carrier in the United States and then driven off when it reaches Rome.
 You’ll be able to pick your car up and drive it through customs and then to your new location or have it delivered once customs has cleared the vehicle.
 RORO is the least expensive way to move a car overseas.
-Enclosed hauling is convenient if you have a classic automobile or if you may need to ship personal belongings as well as your vehicle.
+Enclosed hauling is convenient if you have a classic automobile or if you may need to ship personal belongings and your vehicle.
 Your car (and personal belongings) are loaded inside a relocating container and transported.
 Enclosed shifting is a little more expensive than RORO, but it will allow more protection during transport and let you relocate other belongings to Rome.

 Regulations for Customs Clearance